AdobeDocs/experience-manager-cloud-service.en/help/forms/integrate-form-to-marketo-engage.md

 ## Considerations while integrating Adaptive Forms with Marketo Engage

-Some of the consideration to integrate an Adaptive Form with Marketo Engage are:
+Some considerations for integrating an Adaptive Form with Marketo Engage are:

 * AEM only supports the People(Leads) database among the various Marketo databases.
 * Marketo allows the [creation of 10 custom objects](https://experienceleague.adobe.com/en/docs/marketo/using/product-docs/administration/marketo-custom-objects/add-marketo-custom-object-fields) as user-defined objects to store specialized data beyond the standard fields in Leads, supporting unique business needs.